 If your ecommerce business wants to start shipping internationally, then you’ll need expertise not just on import duties, but also on customs rules and other potential fees.

 Partnering with a 3PL like ShipBob helps make your international fulfillment run smoothly and efficiently, regardless of which country you are shipping to.
-ShipBob has fulfillment centers across the United States and technology to help ship your orders anywhere with ease.
+ShipBob has fulfillment centers across the United States, in Canada, and Europe, plus technology to help ship your orders anywhere with ease.

 Learn more by requesting a pricing quote today.